writethedocs/www/docs/guide/tools/testing.rst

 Build Errors
 ------------

 The easiest automated check to do is to make sure your documentation builds properly.
 This requires simply running your documentation tool, and checking that it has properly built your documentation.

 Most tools will return an *error code* of 0 if the process is successful.
 This means you should just be able to do a normal build of your tool, and your testing tool will know if it is successful or not.

+If your build tool has a *picky* mode that flags warnings that *might* be problematic as well as errors, it might make sense to switch it on, but you'll want to make sure that your documentation is in good shape before you do.

+* Sphinx has `nitpicky mode <http://www.sphinx-doc.org/en/stable/config.html#confval-nitpicky>`_.
+* Jekyll has `strict mode <https://jekyllrb.com/docs/configuration/#liquid-options>`_.

 Link Testing
 ------------